-Select the options you desire from the Mini vMac Variations Service page, including your Sponsor Code if you have one, then press the “Make custom variation” button at top.
+Select the options you desire from the Mini vMac Variations Service (Basic) page, including your Sponsor Code if you have one, then press the “Make custom variation” button at top.

 In around 5 seconds, a page will appear with a download link.
 Click on the link to download your compiled variation.
 (You should probably also save the page, to record the options chosen and other details.)
 You can also verify md5 checksum and message signature displayed on the page.

 Meanwhile, the Variation Server has been double checking, by compiling the variation a second time.
 If you reload the page with your web browser (another 5 seconds or so after the page first appears), a line at the bottom that said “Preliminary Result” should change to “Final Result (both compiles match)”.
 Otherwise, an error will be displayed.